gruntwork-io/docs/docs/reference/services/data-storage/s-3-bucket.md

 * [**`force_destroy_replica`**](#force_destroy_replica) &mdash; If set to true, when you run 'terraform destroy', delete all objects from the replica bucket so that the bucket can be destroyed without error.
 Warning: these objects are not recoverable so only use this if you're absolutely sure you want to permanently delete everything!

+<a name="lifecycle_rules" className="snap-top"></a>

+* [**`lifecycle_rules`**](#lifecycle_rules) &mdash; The lifecycle rules for this S3 bucket.
+These can be used to change storage types or delete objects based on customizable rules.
+This should be a map, where each key is a unique ID for the lifecycle rule, and each value is an object that contains the parameters defined in the comment above.

 <a name="mfa_delete" className="snap-top"></a>

 * [**`mfa_delete`**](#mfa_delete) &mdash; Enable MFA delete for either 'Change the versioning state of your bucket' or 'Permanently delete an object version'.
 This cannot be used to toggle this setting but is available to allow managed buckets to reflect the state in AWS.
 Only used if [`enable_versioning`](#enable_versioning) is true.
 For instructions on how to enable MFA Delete, check out the README from the terraform-aws-security/private-s3-bucket module.